ms2data/ms2-quick-start/READMEs/portal.md

-# Getting Started with the MS2 Portal
+# Getting Started with the MS2 Admin Portal

 > [!WARNING]
 > Work in progress.
 James to add screenshots and more details here.